Seán Hogan: Truce and Civil War

-During the early part of the truce period Hogan was based mainly in Dublin, although he travelled to the North of the country to assist with the training of Brigades there, including assisting at an IRA training camp at Sperrin, Co.
-Tyrone with Dan Breen.
+During the early part of the truce period Hogan was based mainly in Dublin, although he travelled to the North of the country to assist with the training of Brigades there, including assisting at an IRA training camp at Sperrin, County Tyrone with Dan Breen.
 In December 1921, disheartened by the terms of the treaty, he traveled to the US with Dan Breen.
 In March 1922 republican leader Liam Lynch requested they return to Ireland as the tensions between those who supported and were against the treaty were rising.
 Breen and Hogan arrived back in Ireland in April 1922.

 After the fall of the Four Courts and Dublin to the Free State army at the start of the Irish Civil War, Hogan returned to the East Limerick/South Tipperary area.
 He was later captured by Free State troops in Limerick and interned in Mountjoy jail in Dublin.